akapelrud/Rotary-Seekbar/README.md

 # Rotary Seekbar
 Rotary Seekbar View for Android with Overlay zooming making it easy to adjust a rotary knob while actually seeing what you are doing.

-**Please note**!
-The repo has been renamed for searchability purposes, but the android library is still named RotaryKnob.
-This is subject to change in the future, definitely breaking the API.

 The library can be used by adding a few lines too your project's build.gradle file:
 ```
 repositories {